The Best Halloween Events for Kids on Long Island

-At Pizza & Pajama Night, children enjoy an interactive storytelling of The Halloween Kid, arts and crafts, activities, and pizza.
-During the museum's annual Halloween Bash, there's plenty going on, including Halloween games, trick-or-treating, crafts, a costume contest, and more.
+At Pizza & Pajama Night on October 5, children enjoy an interactive storytelling of Room on the Broom, arts and crafts, activities, and pizza.
+During the museum's annual Halloween Bash on the 26th, there's plenty going on, including Halloween games, trick-or-treating, crafts, a costume contest, and more.
 Advance registration is required.

 Milleridge Halloween Village — Jericho

 An annual event, the Halloween Village at the Milleridge Inn features a haunted house, tarot readers, rides, face painting, a pumpkin patch, magic shows, fire eaters and more.
 Kids can even monkey around in the not-so-spooky graveyard.
 NOTE: Some attractions have a per-person fee.
 FREE

 Spooky Fest — Rockville Centre

 Center for Science, Teaching & Learning

-Family-friendly but a bit scary (there is a less scary option for little ones), you’ll walk through 16 acres of the Tanglewood Preserve, where special effects, spooky lighting, and dressed-up characters set the Halloween mood.
+Family-friendly but a bit scary (there is a less scary option for little ones), you’ll walk through 16 acres of Tanglewood Preserve, where special effects, spooky lighting, and dressed-up characters set the Halloween mood.
 It also features an arts and crafts area, live animal exhibit, face painting, and more.